 By 1989, the increasing education programs at the Arb were out-growing their existing visitor center.
 A committee was formed to identify needs – by April, 1990 the Executive Committee concluded that the Arboretum needed a new Master Plan.
 The following years brought staged improvements to the park based on the plan, including land stewardship practices for each habitat of the park.
 The plan also envisioned a new visitor center complex as “a series of low connected buildings, or a single building with a courtyard, to accommodate the needs of administration, orientation, classrooms, library, restaurant, board room, utilities, etc.”

 After years of fundraising and planning, the Arboretum unveiled the Zorniger Education Campus in 2004, including a new education center, outdoor classrooms, a learning lab, library and volunteer center, grow house and maintenance building.
 This set the stage for expanded classes, camps, exhibitions, festivals and special events.
 But work was not done.
 In 2006, the Master Plan returned to the forefront of Arboretum attention, this time on the landscape design far into the future.
 World renowned landscape architect François Goffinet was hired to create this plan.

 The Butterfly House opened to the public in the summer of 1998.
 At that time, it was one of only four such facilities in the United States.
-Now there are many butterfly houses and exhibits throughout the U.S. and the world, but Cox Arboretum MetroPark’s Butterfly House remains one of the few that exhibits all native butterflies.
+Now there are many butterfly houses and exhibits throughout the U.S. and the world, but Cox Arboretum MetroPark’s Butterfly House remained one of the few that exhibits all native butterflies.

 An Iris Garden was dedicated in 2009, and an observation Tree Tower opened in 2012.